My Mother’s Treatment Journal: The Diagnosis

-I vowed in January that my ‘Coping-With-Grief-News-Years-Resolution’ was to read this journal and by gosh I was going to do it.
-Why did I choose a day when I felt like I could cry over a slight shift in the wind?
+I vowed in January that my ‘Coping-With-Grief-News-Years-Resolution’ was to read this journal.
+But why did I choose a day when I felt like I could cry over a slight shift in the wind?
 What can I say?
-Sadness likes sadness; the abyss attracts the abyss as they
+Sadness likes sadness; the abyss attracts the abyss.

-My mother went in to the doctor on a Thursday in October for her regular blood pressure check and during that visit she told her doctor she was experiencing severe indigestion.
-Complete and total upper body discomfort, whether she ate or not, night and day.
+My mother went to the doctor on a Thursday in October for her regular blood pressure check and, during that visit, she told her doctor she was experiencing severe indigestion: complete and total upper body discomfort, whether she ate or not, night and day.